 If you have any overgrown trees on your property, trim them so they do not damage your home once the hurricane hits.
 If you notice any dead areas of the trees, eliminate them.
 When in doubt, cut extending limbs as they can easily land on your home after breaking amidst a hurricane’s strong wind.
 If such broken wayward branches damage your home or another person’s home, insurance will likely pay for damages, but the full cost of the tree removal might not be covered.

-ASP Windows is here to help you keep your family safe.
+ASP Windows is here to help you keep your family and home safe during hurricane season.
 Contact us today to simplifying your life before the storm!